Ankitsingh1709/Data_Analyst_Porfolio_projects/Manufacturing Data Analysis (ETL pipeline))/readme.md

 # Project: Manufacturing Data Analysis with Python, PostgreSQL, and dbt

 ## Overview
 This project focuses on analyzing manufacturing data at X to ensure production is aligned with our plans.
 We'll create a visualization that tracks the number of units manufactured, planned, and the production backlog, helping us make data-driven decisions.
-The process includes data extraction using Python, data transformation with dbt, and visualization in Tableau.
+The process includes data extraction using Python, data transformation with dbt, and visualization in Power BI.

 ## Project Structure
 - **Data Extraction (Python Script)**: